 About the Authors

 "It is difficult to say whether this book is 'an outstanding contribution to modern linguistics.'
 But!
-It is very interesting, very useful, and...highly systematic.
-The systematic approach to the study of language and linguistic identity is the idea that permeates all parts of the monograph.
+It is very interesting, very useful, and...highly systemic.
+The systemic approach to the study of language and linguistic identity is the idea that permeates all parts of the monograph.
 This would sound very banal if the system were understood only as a set of units connected with each other by certain types of relations.
 The authors of the monograph 'animate' and 'humanize' the language system, viewing it throughout as a continuously changing object.
 The causes and conditions of such changes also enter into their research."